perwendel/spark/README.md

 For more detailed documentation please go to: http://sparkjava.com

-MESSAGE: I've been on a long summer vacation and have not worked anything on the project.
-I will soon start to catch up on the pull requests and issues. // Per Wendel

-NEWS: Spark 2.0.0 with Lambda support is now available on Maven central!!! :
+NEWS: Spark 2.1 is now available on Maven central!!! :

 ```xml
     <dependency>